New to the world of business? You might not know the ropes of running a business, yet. Well, it all starts with learning the basics.

 |Most interesting fact is that about 400 billion invoices are produced every year.||Government is required to pay 80% of invoices within 5 days.||As per study, in 2020 due to the first wave fo COVID late invoice payment count increased to upto 70%.||In this digital era, about 70% of invoices are still paper-based.|

 Switch to online invoicing

-The details of the work and the professionalism that is offered by online invoicing software is unmatchable.
-Cloud-based invoicing software like Billbooks enables you to automate the billing process and send professional-looking invoices in less than 60 seconds.
+The details of the work and the professionalism that is offered by online invoicing software are unmatchable.
+Cloud-based invoicing software like Billbooks enables you to automate the invoicing process and send professional-looking invoices in less than 60 seconds.

 Benefits of modern invoicing software: